 TERMS OF BUSINESS

 The Notary should normally witness your signature.
-Please do not jump the gun by signing the document in advance of your appointment with me.
+Please do not sign the document in advance of your appointment with me.

-It can save time, expense, and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of:
+It will save time, expense and mistakes if, as long before the appointment as possible, you can let me have the originals or photocopies of:

 - The documents to be notarised;